neuronsimulator/ringtest/README.md

 ./x86_64/special -python ringtest.py -tstop 100 -coredat coreneuron_data
 ```

-This will run NEURON for `100 milliseconds` and writes spike output to `coreneuron_data/spk1.std` file.
+This will run NEURON for `100 milliseconds` and writes spike output to the `coreneuron_data/spk1.std` file.

 These are standard steps for running simulations with NEURON (which you are already familiar with).
 We will now look into additional details for using CoreNEURON.